 Skiing, knee boarding, tubing, kayaking, sailing, fishing, you name it and we get crazy with it!
 Windsurfing?
 We got it!
 Swimming pool, recreation hall, archery, campfires?
 We got it!
 Character development, team work, better self-esteem, WE LEAD IT!
 What are you waiting for?
 Sign up your kid today!

-Resident Camp: We offer 6 fun-filled weeks for boys & girls ages 9-15 in 2013.
+Resident Camp: We offer 6 fun-filled weeks for boys & girls ages 9-15.
 Attend one or attend them all!

 Parents, you can rest assured that your camper(s) are in safe and capable hands.
 All camp staff are CPR and First Aid trained and are screened against criminal and child protective service records.
 Since we are surrounded by water and have a pool, we guarantee that all water activities are lifeguarded by certified staff.
 With a counselor to camper ratio of 1:5, we always have our eyes on your child.
 Our staff can't wait to spend quality time exploring nature, teaching archery, water sports, and leading family time with your child!
 We spare no cost to make sure our staff exceeds your every expectation.